WojciechMatuszewski/iot-core-feature-flags/README.md

 - Authenticated Cognito users require you to deal with both IAM Policy that is associated with the identity and the IOT Policy.

--You will need to run `attach-principal-policy` command whenever you are dealing with authenticated Cognito users.
+- You will need to run `attach-principal-policy` command whenever you are dealing with authenticated Cognito users.
 I'm not sure why that is the case.

 - You can listen to _IOT mqtt_ events, the simplest query `SELECT * FROM 'myTopic'`